 To apply for a new certificate of car title, drivers must provide the following information under the assignment and application portions on the current title:

 - The name, date of birth and signatures of all buyers.

 - The residential address of the first vehicle owner on the application.

 - If the vehicle is subject to a security agreement (or loan), buyers must indicate this on the application.

 - If getting a car title and registration certificate on a motorcycle, motorists must include the motorcycle’s engine number.

 - To obtain a certificate of car title on a commercial vehicle with a gross weight of more than 10,000 lbs, motorists must include the vehicle’s USDOT number.

-Note: To obtain a Minnesota car title certificate on an out-of-state vehicle, motorists cannot use the vehicle’s current title as an application.
-To get a new or used car title and registration materials after moving into the state, motorists must complete an Application to Title and Register a Motor Vehicle (Form PS2000) within 60 days of becoming a state resident.
+To obtain a Minnesota car title certificate on an out-of-state vehicle, motorists cannot use the vehicle’s current title as an application.
+When getting a new or used car title and registration materials after moving into the state, motorists must complete an Application to Title and Register a Motor Vehicle (Form PS2000) within 60 days of becoming a state resident.
 Drivers may obtain a DMV car title application online or in person at a deputy registrar office.